BillyDM/awesome-audio-dsp/SOFTWARE_OPTIMIZATION.md

 - [`Algorithms for Modern Hardware`] by Sergey Slotin - Free online book on high performance computing.
   - The [`Profiling`](https://en.algorithmica.org/hpc/profiling/) chapter is a good guide on how to do effective profiling and benchmarking.
 - [`Fast-DSP-Approximations`] - My own list of public-domain fast approximations of various expensive calculations.
+- [`projet μ - denormal`] - Important article on how to avoid denormals in your code.
+  - [`no_denormals`] - A Rust crate for temporarily turning off denormals in your DSP code.

 # Profiling Tools